Camping in a pandemic!

 Sort all garbage as per PEI law.

-Drive slow through the campground.
+Drive slowly through the campground.

 Keep your dog leashed at all times.